ykimdeveloper/dads-rev/README.md

-## This is a review of data analysis & data science review in a gitbook format
+## This is a review of data analysis & data science in a gitbook format
 https://yosep-kim.gitbook.io/dads-review/

 # Table of contents